 Ohio Superboard II Model 610

-One of the first successful single board micros was the Ohio Scientifc Superboard II.
-In 1978, this machine shipped with a 6502 processor, 4K of memory and was expandable to quite respectable 8K.
-The video system displayed 24 lines of 24 characters on a monochrome composite monitor and a system monitor and 8K Microsoft BASIC was supplied in ROM.
-All you had to do was add your own case, power supply, display, and a cassette recorder for saving/loading programs.
-The price?
-An astoundingly affordable $279.
-They also offered basically the same system as the Challenger IP with case and power supply for $349, and a fully expanded system with 16K memory and a 5 1/4-inch floppy drive wentfor $1190.
+They also offered basically the same system as the Challenger IP with case and power supply for $349, and a fully expanded system with 16K memory and a 5.25-inch floppy drive went for $1190.
 OSI sold a considerable number of these machines to hobbyists because the 1P was extremely good value.

-Our unit Superboard II model 610 has been enhanced with additional memory board and hard disk interface and was very kindly donated by Michael J Davis from Rochdale who has ownwed the system since new.
-It has a Control Data CDC 5.25" dual disk drive unit as well as a power supply.
-This is all in excellent condition and includes all manuals and documentation
+Our unit, the Superboard II model 610, has been enhanced with additional memory board and hard disk interface and was very kindly donated by Michael J Davis from Rochdale who has owned the system since new.
+It has a Control Data CDC 5.25-inch dual disk drive unit as well as a power supply.
+This is all in excellent condition and includes all manuals and documentation.

 Manufacturer: Ohio Scientific